bhav09/bhav09/README.md

 I am a Data Scientist at @Rakuten India, Linkedin Content Creater , Pythonista , Open Source Mentor and a Speaker!

-🌱 I’m currently exploring: Deep Learning
+🌱 **I’m currently exploring:** Deep Learning

-🔭 I’m currently working on : Deep Learning with Pytorch.
+🔭 **I’m currently working on:** Deep Learning with Pytorch.

-💬 Ask me about: Python , Machine Learning , Cosmos , jokes and a good playlist🎧
+💬 **Ask me about1:** Python , Machine Learning , Cosmos , jokes and a good playlist🎧

-⚡ Fun fact: 7% of American adults believe that chocolate milk comes from brown cows.
+⚡ **Fun fact:** 7% of American adults believe that chocolate milk comes from brown cows.

-💻 Code carousel: "saippuakivikauppias".That's world's longest palindrome word which is used by finnish people daily.
+💻 **Code carousel:** "saippuakivikauppias".That's world's longest palindrome word which is used by finnish people daily.
 And here you're not even able to pronounce it😂

 📄 **Resume** : [Click to view](https://drive.google.com/file/d/1hJqyf9Mg4lcplCsUVT7puDCjIFCOIUns/view?usp=sharing)